New Tenant Checklist for DIY landlords

 10. Share necessary documents

-If you are satisfied with the information from the reference checks let your tenant know and send them the tenancy agreement (AST) for the property.
+If you are satisfied with the information from the reference checks, let your tenant know and send them the tenancy agreement (AST) for the property.
 You should also present them with a tenancy pack.
 It should contain your:

 Inventory (if you already have one)

-Pro-tip: have your tenant sign and date the check-in inventory to acknowledge receipt of all the legally required documents.
+Pro-Tip: Have your tenant sign and date the check-in inventory to acknowledge receipt of all the legally required documents.
 If you are sending them electronically, have them reply to the email to acknowledge they have been received.

 11. Tenant signs tenancy agreement